CVE-2026-47337: one bind() and Ubuntu's AppArmor 5.0 walks off a NULL

 just compile and run the PoC from your $HOME and expect a crash.

-shipped by default on Resolute, the same profile from
+shipped by default on Resolute, the same one from

-mediate net.
-No caps, no userns creation, no setuid, no group membership.
+does mediate net. no caps, no userns creation, no setuid, no group

 user random-walks sa_family into this within a couple of minutes, cold.

-The entire exploit is 88 lines and most of them are the comment block.
-The operative part:
+the whole exploit is 88 lines and most of them are the comment block. the operative part:

 #include <sys/socket.h>